-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Not applicable.
-Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) The WVDO will facilitate a request for proposals (applications) advertised through the CoC network and posted online for HIV/AIDS service providers.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only The WVDO will facilitate a request for proposals (applications) advertised through the CoC network and posted online for HIV/AIDS service providers.
 The RFP will gather information on the number of persons/households they plan to serve, housing plans, housing services, organizational capacity, performance goals, supportive services, and their proposed budget.
 At the end of the application period, all complete eligible applications are reviewed by a team of WVDO staff and a risk assessment is performed for each eligible applicant.
 The risk assessment results are taken into consideration when determining funding decisions and applying possible additional conditions on an award.

-Describe how resources will be allocated among funding categories.
+Describe how resourd be allocated among f categories.
 WVDO remains committed to housing concerns for the targeted population of these funds.
 With this, housing is a critical component and at least 60 percent of all HOPWA funding is dedicated to housing activities.
+Describe threshold fa and grant size limits. ictors The WVDO does not assign threshold factors for HOPWA.
+Grants are awarded based upon previous year's spending, a documented need supported by data, and applicants ability to meet objectives prescribed in federal regulations and funding availability.